Grants and Scholarships

 High School Senior Scholarships

 2020 high school graduates who apply and pay their tuition deposit by the December 9, 2019 deadline can receive a $500 early application grant and participate in the early application essay competition for a $3,000 scholarship.

 For the essay, provide an answer to “How do you see your life changing, once you become a college student at PTC?”
 Describe what you’re looking forward to—and any challenges you may encounter as you begin your college education.

 PTC “Inspiration” Scholarship

 Seniors, submit a paragraph describing which person or event has most inspired you.
 Five winners are chosen by a panel of judges and receive a $1,000 PTC scholarship.

 Seniors, write a letter to your future self after you’ve graduated from college.
-Answer these questions: How did college help you fulfill your life and career goals?
-What dream job will you be interviewing for, five years after you graduate?
-One winner from each School, for a total of 10 winners, will be chosen by a panel of judges.
-Each winner will receive a $1,000 PTC scholarship.
+Answer this question: How did college help you fulfill your life and career goals?
+Five $1,000 scholarships will be awarded, and winners will be chosen by a panel of judges.

 High School seniors enrolled full time at a state-approved cyber school can receive a partial tuition scholarship up to $3,000 for certificate programs, $6,000 for Associate degree programs and $9,000 for Bachelor degree programs, which covers the duration of their program.

 Deadline March 1, 2020